Each season brings its own variety of things to do in the area

 Winter marks a downturn in Montana tourism.
 The hardy few that make the trek are rewarded with a variety of winter activities.

 This wonderful season offers ice climbing, wildlife tours, snowmobiling, dog sledding, and skiing.
 For great downhill skiing, Bridger Bowl is just 15 minutes away, or drive to Big Sky Resort.
-If x-country skiing or snow shoeing is more up your alley, Crosscut Mountain Sports Center is just 15 minutes from Howlers Inn with 25 km of groomed trails.
+If cross-country skiing or snow shoeing is more up your alley, Crosscut Mountain Sports Center is just 15 minutes from Howlers Inn with 25 km of groomed trails.

-Skiing / Snowshoeing
+Skiing / Snowboarding / Snowshoeing / Ice Climbing

-Bridger Bowl Crosscut Mountain Sports Center Yellowstone Guidelines |
+Bridger Bowl Crosscut Mountain Sports Center Yellowstone Guidelines Hyalite Canyon Bridger Ski Foundation |

-Dogsledding / Sleigh Rides
+Dogsledding / Sleigh Rides / Horseback Rides

-Chico Dogsledding Yellowstone Dog Sled Adventures Spirit of the North Sunrise Pack Station / Sleigh Rides Sleigh Ride & Dinner |
+Chico Dogsledding Yellowstone Dog Sled Adventures Spirit of the North Sunrise Pack Station / Sleigh Rides Sleigh Ride & Dinner Jake's Horses |

 Wildlife and Nature Tours